forthy42/net2o/wiki/squid.md

 You can have a proof of work to prevent sybill attacks, e.g. mandating that to enter the trust ring, you need to have a key with a certain prefix.
-That would be one-off work, because then you want to stay there with that identity, and accumulate more trust by signing and signing in consensus.
+That would be one-off work, because then you want to stay there with that identity, and accumulate more trust by signing in consensus.
+It just creates an entry barrier.

 Of course, every transaction within the block ought to include the previous block's hash as starting key for the hash calculation, so